Ricciuti Dr, Quincy, MA 02169, USA

 This area was once mined for granite.
-On 1999, it was filled with soil from Boston’s Big Dig, creating a grassy area for walking and exploring.
-There are plenty of granite ledges with partially forested slopes, plus a pond and some wetlands.
+In 1999, it was filled with soil from Boston’s Big Dig, creating a grassy area for walking and exploring.
+There are numerous granite ledges with partially forested slopes, plus a pond and some wetlands.
 A surprisingly diverse spot!

 The waters and streams here flow into Quincy’s Furnace Brook, which empties into the Atlantic Ocean at Quincy Bay.

 Size: 22 acres

 Dogs: Dogs must remain on leash.
 Scoop the poop!

 Boat Ramp: No